michaelc-yu/alphago/README.md

 An implementation of DeepMind's AlphaGo.
 Original paper from Google DeepMind: https://www.nature.com/articles/nature16961

-1. Start by cloning the git repo and creating a folder named "sgffiles".
-Download some past professional Go games from https://u-go.net/gamerecords/ and copy those .sgf files in this folder.
-You can add as many as you like but it might take a long time to train without a GPU.
-I used 100 SGF files which took about 2-3 hours of training time in total.
-I would recommend sticking to around 100 or less.
+1. Start by cloning the git repository.

 2. Start training.
 Run train.py like so:
 **python3 train.py --policy --value**